Thank you for considering adoption!

 We are based in Toronto, Ontario.
 A home visit is an important part of our adoption process.
-If we are not able to find a volunteer who can visit your home we may not be able to accept your application.
+If you live outside of the Greater Toronto Area, and we are not able to find a volunteer who can visit your home we may not be able to accept your application.
 If that is the case, please consider contacting a rescue or shelter in your area to save a dog.

 We will contact you by phone once we get your application.
 We do our best to follow up within a couple of days – please be patient.
 During the telephone interview we will answer your questions and go over your application.

 The next steps in the process sometimes vary depending on your location and schedule.
 One of our volunteers will schedule a time to come and do a home visit.
 We ask that everyone living in the home is at this meeting.
 We will also arrange a time for you to meet the dog.
 This usually happens after the home visit.
 Again we ask that all members of the family are at the meeting with the dog.
 If you have a dog we will be sure to have the dogs meet as well.
 It is sometimes best if the adopters meet the dog a couple of times prior to the adoption.

 If the above steps go well we will make arrangements for the adoption.
 There is an adoption contract and an adoption fee.
 We love to hear how the dogs are doing after the adoption.
 Please keep in touch and send us pictures and stories we can share with others.
 Educating others about rescue can help save dogs lives.

 Be certain that no one in the family has allergies to dogs.
 Spend time with friends or family members that have dogs to make sure you can tolerate the dog hair and dander.
 Hypoallergenic means “below normal” allergenic.